 - Created a Windows PE ERD.
-If not, see "Creating a Windows PE Emergency Recovery Disk" on page 21 and "Creating a Windows PE Emergency Recovery USB Drive" on page 27. - Included the device's emergency recovery information (ERI) file on the ERD or copied it to a removable media device (such as a USB drive) that can be read by the Windows device.
-If not, see Chapter 3, "Retrieving ERI Files and Passwords," on page 15.
+If not, see Creating a Windows PE Emergency Recovery Disk and Creating a Windows PE Emergency Recovery USB Drive. - Included the device's emergency recovery information (ERI) file on the ERD or copied it to a removable media device (such as a USB drive) that can be read by the Windows device.
+If not, see Retrieving ERI Files and Passwords.